Frequently Asked Questions - FAQs

 Frosted bullets are a sure indicator that the metal may now be too hot, or your mould is getting overheated as well.
 Reduce the temperature a little, and slow down the casting cycle.
 I use three moulds most of the time when I cast, rotating between them, this seems to work for me, I don’t often get frosty bullets, because I cast “cool” as well, normally around 650-700 F. Most books tell you the temperature should be between 700 and 800 F. Don’t be put off by frosted bullets, they normally shoot just as well as nice shiny ones.
 Just keep an eye out for sunken spots on the frosty bullets, quite often you can feel a sunken spot somewhere on a frosted bullet, this is not conducive to good accuracy, and these bullets should be re-melted.

 Bullet metal varies in hardness, and with that comes variations in diameter and weight.
 Generally, a soft bullet will be smaller and heavier in weight, and a very hard bullet will be bigger in diameter, but lighter in weight.
 If we consider a .375” bullet can vary 1-2 thousands of an inch, and 20 grain in bullet weight between the extremes of pure lead and linotype.
-All CBE styles are based around wheel weight metal for diameter and weight.
+All CBE styles are based around wheel weight metal for diameter and weight, unless otherwise stated.
 Please remember, as long as the bullet to bullet variation is within a few tenths of a grain weight, if it is 1,5,10 or 20 grains heavier or lighter than catalogued, it won’t make an scrap of difference to the potential accuracy of that bullet.
 Lyman makes mention of this in all their catalogues, new and old.

 As a guide, in order from soft to hard, heavy to light, we have pure lead, wheel weights, 1-30 tin/lead, 1-20 tin/lead, Lyman #2 and then Linotype.
 The addition of a few percent pure tin to your wheel weights can really make a big difference to how well filled out your cast bullets can be.
 If you are in Australia, contact Northern Smelters in Brisbane (they are in the Links page on this website), they will happily sell you pure tin and every other mix you can think of.
 Be cautious of picking up and re-melting range scrap.
 Cast bullet makers tend to use varying metal mixtures, and you are never going to know what you are getting into, unless you have the ability to analyse and hardness test the metal, it is best to keep away from it, or sell it to a recycler.